 One study reported that each daily serving of leafy greens produces a 9% decrease in risk.

 2. Non-Starchy Vegetables

-These foods have almost nonexistent effects on blood glucose and are packed with fiber and phytochemicals.
+These foods have almost nonexistent effects on blood glucose and have tons of fiber and phytochemicals.

-This reduces the amount of calories that can be absorbed from beans; plus, resistant starch is fermented by bacteria in the colon, forming products that protect against colon cancer.
+This reduces the amount of calories from the beans; plus, resistant starch goes through fermentation by bacteria in the colon, forming products that protect against colon cancer.